OpenGVLab/GUI-Odyssey/README.md

 python preprocessing.py
 ```

-Finally, the `./data` structure should look like this:
+Finally, the structure of `./data` should look like this:

 ```
 GUI-Odyssey